About Content First

 Michaela is the founder and President of Content First, LLC, and the hands-on researcher for the firm.
 Working with prominent international, business, and industry trade associations, public affairs firms, corporations, and presidential commissions she strives to identify the research her clients need to promote their public policy activities.
 The goal?
 Good, well-presented, and objective data to support her clients public advocacy activities, public relations work, and to meet her client’s internal and external research and information needs.

-Content First’s diverse clients include the Aerospace Industries Association, the American Society of Association Executives, the Confederation of British Industries, the National Venture Capital Association, the Organization for International Investment, the Representative of German Industry and Trade, the Software and Information Industry Association, the Space Foundation, the Transatlantic Business Dialogue, the U.S. Chamber of Commerce, the U.S. Coalition of Service Industries, the U.S.-India Business Council, and the U.S.-Korea Business Council.
+Content First’s diverse clients include the Aerospace Industries Association, the American Society of Association Executives, the Confederation of British Industries, the National Venture Capital Association, the Global Business Alliance, the Representative of German Industry and Trade, the Software and Information Industry Association, the Space Foundation, the U.S. Chamber of Commerce, and the U.S. Coalition of Service Industries.

 Christopher Novak, Managing Partner and Co-Founder